joelparkerhenderson/ways-of-working/doc/bonding/index.md

-# Ways of Working for bonding, all-hands, kick-offs, etc.
+# Ways of working for bonding, all-hands, kick-offs

 Team bonding is good and valuable because it improves communication.